rombie/contrail-controller/specs/bgp_mvpn.md

 ```

 These routes should get replicated to bgp.mvpn.0 and then shall be advertised to
-all BGP neighbors with whom mvpn AFI is exchanged as part of the initial
+all BGP neighbors with whom mvpn AFI is exchanged as part of initial capability
-capability negotiation.
+negotiation.
 This is the bgp based mvpn-site auto discovery.

 Note: Intra-AS route is only advertised to IBGP neighbors and Inter-AS route
 is advertised to only e-bgp neighbors.
 Since, those neighbors are already part
 of distinct group on the outbound side, simple hard-coded filtering can be
 applied to get this functionality.

+Auto discovered MVpn neighbors are stored inside map<IpAddress, MVpnNeighbor *>
+in each MVpnManager object. (i.e, per virtual-network).
+Access to this map
+shall be protected using a mutex.
+Clients shall get a copy of the MVpnNeighbor
+structure, upon call to MVpnManager::findNeighbor().
+This allows one to update
+the neighbors map inline, in RouteListner() method after Type-1/Type-2 routes
+are replicated/deleted in vrf[s].mvpn.o and are notified.

 ## 4.7 Source Tree Join C-<S,G> Routes learning via XMPP/IGMP (Type 7 Join)